screwdriver-cd-test/chain-pr-example/README.md

             - echo: echo "this is second job."
 ```

-Then, if you make a PR, subsequent jobs in PR branch will be chained according to workflow in PR evnet.
+Then, if you make a PR, subsequent jobs in PR branch will be chained according to workflow in PR event.
-In this example, `second-job` will executed after the `first-job`, and `third-job` will be executed after the `second-job`.
+In this example, `second-job` will be executed after the `first-job`, and `third-job` will be executed after the `second-job`.
 ```
 # screwdriver.yaml in PR branch

 shared:
     image: node:8

+annotations:
+    screwdriver.cd/chainPR: true

 jobs:
     first-job: